Skip to main content

 [Service Start]DefaultDynamicRequiredDescription

-Msg$SERVICENAME started.YNDefines the log message indicating the MSLSAM has started.
-Modify the text for a different message.
-Set to NULL to disable this setting. $SERVICENAME is a supported token for this message type.
+Msg$SERVICENAME started.YNDefines the log message indicating the agent has started.
+Set to NULL to disable. $SERVICENAME is a supported token for this message type.

 [Service Stop]DefaultDynamicRequiredDescription

-Msg$SERVICENAME stopped.YNDefines the log message indicating the MSLSAM has stopped.
-Modify the text for a different message.
-Set to NULL to disable this setting. $SERVICENAME is a supported token for this message type.
+Msg$SERVICENAME stopped.YNDefines the log message indicating the agent has stopped.
+Set to NULL to disable. $SERVICENAME is a supported token for this message type.

 [Job Start]DefaultDynamicRequiredDescription

-MsgNULLYNDefines the log message indicating the MSLSAM has submitted a job.
-Modify the text for a different log message.
-Set to NULL to disable this setting. $JOBNAME is a supported token for this message type.
+MsgNULLYNDefines the log message indicating the agent has submitted a job.
+Set to NULL to disable. $JOBNAME is a supported token for this message type.

 [Job Finished OK]DefaultDynamicRequiredDescription

-MsgNULLYNDefines the log message indicating the MSLSAM-submitted job has completed successfully.
-Modify the text for a different log message.
-Set to NULL to disable this setting. $JOBNAME is a supported token for this message type.
+MsgNULLYNDefines the log message indicating the agent-submitted job has completed successfully.
+Set to NULL to disable. $JOBNAME is a supported token for this message type.

 [Job Prerun Failed]DefaultDynamicRequiredDescription

-MsgNULLYNDefines the log message indicating the MSLSAM-submitted prerun job has failed.
-Modify the text for a different log message.
-Set to NULL to disable this setting. $JOBNAME is a supported token for this message type.
+MsgNULLYNDefines the log message indicating the agent-submitted prerun job has failed.
+Set to NULL to disable. $JOBNAME is a supported token for this message type.

 [Job Initialization Error]DefaultDynamicRequiredDescription

-MsgNULLYNDefines the log message indicating the MSLSAM-submitted prerun job has had an initialization error.
-Modify the text for a different log message.
-Set to NULL to disable this setting. $JOBNAME is a supported token for this message type.
+MsgNULLYNDefines the log message indicating the agent-submitted job has had an initialization error.
+Set to NULL to disable. $JOBNAME is a supported token for this message type.

 [Job Errored]DefaultDynamicRequiredDescription

-MsgNULLYNDefines the log message indicating the MSLSAM-submitted prerun job has failed.
-Modify the text for a different log message.
-Set to NULL to disable this setting. $JOBNAME is a supported token for this message type.
+MsgNULLYNDefines the log message indicating the agent-submitted job has failed.
+Set to NULL to disable. $JOBNAME is a supported token for this message type.

 [No Access To ECOF Directory]DefaultDynamicRequiredDescription

 MsgThe DefaultECOFDirectory is not valid or this service lacks read/write access to it.YNDefines the log message indicating an invalid E.C.O.F. directory.
-Modify the text for a different log message.
-Set to NULL to disable this setting.
+Set to NULL to disable.